Top 15 Best NBA Players of All Time

 4. Magic Johnson

 Johnson is a five-time NBA champion and three-time Finals MVP.
 He has won the NBA Most Valuable Player award three times and made appearances at 12 NBA All-Star games.
-He is a four-time NBA assists leader and two-time NBA steals leader.
-Success seems to have followed Johnson even after his retirement, winning multiple championships as a part-owner of several clubs.
+He is a four-time NBA assists leader and two-time NBA Steals leader.
+Success has followed Johnson even after his retirement.
+He won multiple championships as a part-owner of several clubs.
 He won five NBA titles as part-owner of the Lakers, the WNBA Championship with the Los Angeles Sparks, and the 2020 World Series of Baseball with the Los Angeles Dodgers.
+If you want to know more about Johnson’s playing career, check out his NBA page.

 • Height: 6 ft 9 (2.06m)